Miracle Mile Shops

-Miracle Mile Shops (formerly Desert Passage) is an enclosed shopping mall at the Planet Hollywood resort, located on the Las Vegas Strip in Paradise, Nevada.
+Miracle Mile Shops (formerly The Shops in Desert Passage and Desert Passage) is an enclosed shopping mall adjacent to and connected with Planet Hollywood Las Vegas, located on the Las Vegas Strip in Paradise, Nevada.
 The mall is 475000 sqft and 1.2 mi long.
-It is home to 170 tenants, including retailers, restaurants and live entertainment venues.
+It is home to more than 150 stores, along with restaurants and live entertainment venues.

 The mall was created by TrizecHahn and real estate developer Jack Sommer.
-It opened as Desert Passage on August 17, 2000, originally as part of the Aladdin resort.
+It opened as The Shops in Desert Passage on August 17, 2000, as a retail component of the Aladdin resort complex.
 Desert Passage initially struggled, as did the Aladdin.
 The mall was sold in 2003, and renovations began in 2006, in connection with the Aladdin's rebranding as Planet Hollywood.
-The mall was renamed Miracle Mile Shops on May 1, 2007.
+The mall was renamed Miracle Mile Shops in May 2007.
+It was sold in 2016 to an affiliate of Institutional Mall Investors LLC, a joint venture between Miller Capital Advisory and CalPERS.

 History

-Miracle Mile Shops was originally known as Desert Passage, and was built along with the Aladdin resort on the Las Vegas Strip.
+Miracle Mile Shops opened as The Shops in Desert Passage, a retail component of the rebuilt Aladdin resort on the Las Vegas Strip.
 Both the mall and resort featured an Arabian theme.
 Plans for Desert Passage were announced in March 1997.
 The mall was built at a cost of $290 million, and was designed to compete with the Forum Shops, also on the Strip.
-TrizecHahn owned the majority two-thirds of the mall, with Sommer Family Trust as minority owner.
+TrizecHahn owned two-thirds of the mall, while the Sommer Family Trust held the remaining interest.
 The trust, headed by real estate developer Jack Sommer, was also majority owner of the Aladdin.

-Actress Barbara Eden, who portrayed a genie on the 1960s television series I Dream of Jeannie, dressed in character and reprised the role for the debut of Desert Passage, which opened on August 17, 2000.
-The mall expected to attract 50,000 visitors daily.
-Early revenue was poor, and new stores were added in an effort to improve business.
-The mall's poor sales and foot traffic were attributed to financial problems at the Aladdin, which filed for bankruptcy in 2001.
+Actress Barbara Eden, who portrayed a genie on the 1960s television series I Dream of Jeannie, appeared in character for the debut of Desert Passage, which opened on August 17, 2000.
+The mall expected to attract 50,000 visitors daily, but early revenue was poor.
+New stores were added in an effort to improve business.
+The mall's poor sales and foot traffic were linked in part to financial problems at the Aladdin, which filed for bankruptcy in 2001.
 Trizec believed that Desert Passage would rebound once the Aladdin emerged from bankruptcy.
-Disgruntled tenants accused management of poor advertising and failure to sign a major anchor tenant.
-Trizec dismissed tenant allegations that the mall's visitor counts were being inflated in order to justify the current leasing rates.
-Because of a large number of tenant vacancies, the mall was eventually nicknamed "Deserted Passage" by its critics.
+Some tenants accused management of poor advertising, failure to sign a major anchor tenant, and inflating visitor counts to justify lease rates.
+Trizec denied the allegations.
+Because of tenant vacancies, critics eventually nicknamed the mall "Deserted Passage".

-In 2003, Planet Hollywood International announced that it would purchase the Aladdin and rebrand it as a Planet Hollywood resort.
+In 2003, Planet Hollywood International announced plans to purchase the Aladdin and rebrand it as a Planet Hollywood resort.
 Desert Passage tenants were optimistic that the change would benefit the mall, and prospective buyers emerged soon after the announcement.
-New York developer David Edelstein and RFR Holding purchased Desert Passage in December 2003, for $240.5 million.
-They owned it through a joint venture known as Boulevard Invest.
-Urban Retail Properties was hired to manage the mall.
+New York developer David Edelstein and RFR Holding purchased Desert Passage in December 2003 for $240.5 million.
+They owned it through a joint venture known as Boulevard Invest, and Urban Retail Properties was hired to manage the mall.